MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

     return F.mse_loss(noise_pred, noise)
 ```

-In this code block, the main model optimization routine was implemented through a continuous training cycle.
-Over multiple eras, the algorithm extracts the information into small subsets, transfers the particle tensors to the corresponding hardware and calculates the Mean Square Error using the diffusion loss function.
-From this value, the system uses the backpropagation algorithm and an optimizer to adjust iteratively and mathematically the internal weights of the neural network, ending each era with a report of the average error.
+I implemented the core training loop to optimize the model over multiple epochs.
+By processing data in mini-batches, calculating the diffusion loss (MSE), and applying backpropagation, the optimizer iteratively updates the network's weights and logs the average error to track the learning progress.

 ```Python